MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 You can create rules that make decisions that are related to purchase, account creation, and account login events.

 > [!IMPORTANT]
-> By default, a new rule appears at the bottom of the list on the **Rules** page.
+> By default, when a new rule is published, it appears at the bottom of the list of **Published rules** on the **Rules** page.
 For information about how to reposition the rule, see [Change the order of a rule](rules.md#change-the-order-of-a-rule).

 #### To create a new rule:

 1. On the [**Rules** page](rules.md#the-rules-page), select **New Rule**.

+    This creates a new draft rule.
+All changes made to drafts are autosaved.

 1. Select **Rename**, and then add a name and description.
 1. Add a [condition](rules.md#conditions) to your rule.
 1. Add [clauses](rules.md#clauses) to express your business policies and fraud strategies.